 Current work through COVID restrictions

 Since March 2020, we have been learning to provide as best we can for the SMSC needs of Southport’s young people through online means.
 We have invested heavily into video content creation, have built a studio in Southport town centre and Tabz (our longest serving staff member) has developed further professional skills in video, website and graphic design.

 Through this content creation and the platforms of YouTube and Instagram, we’ve been able to create community amongst many young people in Southport, and further afield, bringing plenty of encouragement around mental and emotional health and general wellbeing.
 We have conducted a survey with many local young people responding, which has highlighted how needed this has been (something we only expect to continue moving forwards).

-From speaking with various secondary school staff, we expect it to be some time before restrictions lift in order for us to physically carry on our SMSC focussed projects in secondary schools.
+From speaking with various secondary school staff during the pandemic, we know it has been difficult to predict when restrictions will lift in order for us to physically carry on our SMSC focussed projects in secondary schools.
 Eg. our clubs at lunchtimes.
 This is why we are repurposing our weekly uploads to YouTube to create videos tailored for use in year group bubbles, either as a resource for teachers in lessons, form time, or enrichment time.